wp-plugins/simple-social-icons/readme.txt

 === Plugin Name ===
-Contributors: nathanrice, studiopress
+Contributors: nathanrice, studiopress, bgardner
-Tags: social media, social networking, social profiles Requires at least: 3.6
+Tags: social media, social networking, social profiles Requires at least: 3.7
-Tested up to: 3.6.1
+Tested up to: 3.7.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5

 This plugin allows you to insert social icons in any widget area.